qzhang503/proteoQ/vignettes/README.md

 In this section, I will illustrate the processing of MaxQuant results using the same set of data from CPTAC.
-We will first apply a workflow of PSMs -&gt; peptides -&gt; proteins in data summarization.
+We will first apply a workflow of PSMs –&gt; peptides –&gt; proteins in data summarization.
 We then take an alternative procedure by using the peptide tables directly from MaxQuant.